*Applications for this role are currently closed. They’ll reopen on 2nd January 2024 and will close on 31st January 2024.

 • Able to swim 25m

-• Able to obtain a CAA issued Class 1 medical prior to commencing training – click here for more information
+• Able to meet the requirements for the issue of a CAA Class 1 medical – click here for more information

 • Before commencing training, complete referencing and pre-employment checks required for the issue of an airport security ID